logan-c-brown/logan-c-brown.github.io/_posts/2019-11-25-post-simp-hask-randnumgame.md

 ---

 This is the first problem in a series of simple problems, written in Haskell.
 I regularly use rosettacode.com to find out different ways haskell solves problems, but it lacks thorough explanations that are useful to get a thorough understanding why specific functions and patterns are used in a Haskell solution.
 This post will focus on the following problem.
-Given a random number, allow a user to guess the random number within five chances to guess.
+Given a random number, allow a user to guess the random number with five chances to guess.

 <!--more-->